• Skip to main content

 Instructions

-• Add the powder sugar to a small bowl.
-Using a small cookie scoop, I made about 1" to 1-½" diameter balls by rolling them with my hands.
-Add them to the powdered sugar and thoroughly coat them.
-The powdered sugar is what makes the crinkle effect on the cookies.
-Put 12 on a standard parchment-lined cookie pan and bake at 350°.
-Now comes the decision on how long to keep them in the oven.
-The baking range is 10-12 minutes if you want a more moist type cookie bake closer to the 10 minute time.
-If you like a drier type cookie, go more to the 12 minute time.
-I did mine for 12 minutes, and whether you do 10 minutes or 12 minutes, the tops of the cookies, when pulling from the oven will be soft to the touch.
-Let cool on the pan for a minute or two before moving to a cooling rack.
+• Now comes the decision of how long to keep them in the oven.
+The baking range is 10-12 minutes.
+Based on my oven, if you want a moist cookie, bake it closer to 10-11 minutes.
+If you like a drier cookie, go for more towards the 12 minutes.
+So whether you do 10 or 12 minutes, the tops of the cookies, when pulled from the oven, will be soft to the touch.
+Let cool on the pan for a minute before moving to a cooling rack.

 Nutrition